 * ECB's Draghi unlikely to deliver new policy message

-It is still up more than 11 percent so far this year, making it the best performing currency in the G10 currency universe.
+Despite recent losses, it is still up more than 11 percent this year, making it the best performing currency in the G10 currency space.

 Last week, it was reported that European Central Bank President Mario Draghi will not deliver a new policy message in Jackson Hole this week, which tempered expectations for the ECB to start charting the course out of stimulus.
 But traders are not taking any chances.
 About $45 billion of euro-dollar currency options will expire in the three days leading up to Jackson Hole.

 (Reporting by Gertrude Chavez-Dreyfuss; Editing by Andrea Ricci)